strubell/11-767/labs/01_pytorch_ffnns.md

 Submit your answers to all the above questions to Canvas as a write-up in pdf format.
 This assignment is worth 10 points, graded as follows:
 - **Submission [2 points]:** Assignment is submitted on time.
 - **Basic requirements [5 points]:** Answers to all the questions (including all requested plots) are included in the write-up.
-- **Write-up [2 points]:** Write-up is well-written and organized with minimal typos and formatting mistakes, and answers to all requested questions are easy to find in the write-up.
+- **Report [2 points]:** Report is well-written and organized with minimal typos and formatting mistakes, and answers to all requested questions are easy to find.
 Plots are readable and well-labeled.
+Your results should be easily reproducible from the details included in your report.
 - **Thoughtful discussion [1 point]:** The discussion of results in your write-up is thoughtful: it indicates meaningful engagement with the exercise and it is clear that you put effort into thinking through and explaining your results.